alardev/unbound-tome/README.md

     cargo install sea-orm-cli
     ```

-2. Create the .env file and configure your tokens (OAuth2 if needed) and the DB url.
+2. Modify the configuration toml's in the config directory.

 3. Initialize the postgres container.
     ```bash